veith/todo-grpc/README.md

 sudo make install
 ```

+## built in Generators
-To use `scripts/regenerateProto.sh for generating stuff from proto files install
+To use `scripts/regenerateProto.sh for generating the proto stubs and the REST-grpc-REST transcoder from proto files install
 ```
 go get -u github.com/grpc-ecosystem/grpc-gateway/protoc-gen-grpc-gateway go get -u github.com/micro/protobuf/protoc-gen-go